lssol/sftm-csharp/README.md

 If you want to understand SFTM, please read the [associated scientific paper](https://arxiv.org/abs/2004.12821).
 If you use it for academic purposes, please don't forget to cite us.

+For a solution in the java exosystem you can also see the [implementation in Kotlin](https://github.com/lssol/sftm_tree_matching) which is deployed as a package in the official MAVEN repository.

 ## Projects

 There are 4 projects: